Linda Fruhvirtová: 2023: Australian Open fourth round, grass court quarterfinal, top 50

-2024–25: Puerto Vallarta and Birmingham finals
+2024–26: WTA 1000 third round, Ostrava quarterfinal

 At the 2024 Nottingham Open, Fruhvirtová qualified for the main draw and defeated Lily Miyazaki, before losing to top seed Ons Jabeur in the second round.
-She reached the same stage at the 2024 Jiangxi Open with a win over Kathinka von Deichmann but lost to sixth seed Arantxa Rus.
+In October 2024, she reached the same stage at the Jiangxi Open with a win over Kathinka von Deichmann but lost to sixth seed Arantxa Rus.

+In March 2025, at the Miami Open, Fruhvirtová qualified for the main draw and defeated fellow qualifier Claire Liu.
+Next she defeated 16th seed Beatriz Haddad Maia to reach her second WTA 1000 third round at the same tournament, recording her second career top 20 win.
+She lost to Magda Linette in the third round.

-Given a wildcard entry into the WTA 125 2025 Puerto Vallarta Open, Fruhvirtová finished runner-up, after receiving a walkover against eighth seed Hailey Baptiste followed by wins over qualifier Priscilla Hon, second seed Maya Joint and Heather Watson to reach the final, in which she lost to top seed Jaqueline Cristian, in straight sets.
-She was also runner-up at the WTA 125 Birmingham Open, losing to fifth seed Greet Minnen in the final.
+Given a wildcard entry into the WTA 125 2025 Puerto Vallarta Open, Fruhvirtová finished runner-up, after receiving a walkover against eighth seed Hailey Baptiste followed by wins over qualifier Priscilla Hon, second seed Maya Joint and Heather Watson to reach the final, which she lost to top seed Jaqueline Cristian in straight sets.
+She was also a finalist at the WTA 125 Birmingham Open, losing to fifth seed Greet Minnen.

-At Wimbledon, wins over Lea Bošković, Nuria Párrizas Díaz, Ena Shibahara saw Fruhvirtová qualify for a major main-draw for the first time since the 2024 Australian Open, although she lost in the opening round to 24th seed Elise Mertens in straight sets.
+At the 2025 Wimbledon Championships, wins over Lea Bošković, Nuria Párrizas Díaz, Ena Shibahara saw Fruhvirtová qualify for a major main-draw for the first time since the 2024 Australian Open, although she lost in the opening round to 24th seed Elise Mertens in straight sets.

+At the 2025 Chennai Open, where she was the defending champion from the last time the event was held in 2022, Fruhvirtová defeated qualifier Astrid Lew Yan Foon, before losing to fourth seed and eventual champion Janice Tjen in the second round.

+Fruhvirtová registered wins over qualifier Mona Barthel and fourth seed Rebecca Šramková to reach the quarterfinals at the 2026 Ostrava Open, at which point her run was ended by eventual champion Katie Boulter.